 Implicitly: Charts needs to be distinctive if their dataset is distinctive or stylistically related if the data/view is related.
 Above all style is intentional, purposeful and thematically appropriate.
 Titles, colors and other graphical design elements are well-reasoned justification for their choices and not be the result of defaults or superficial decisions.

 Systematically: Take care not to reveal an underlying system that is proprietary or confidential.
 Data provenance has to be as close to the chart as possible.
 Systems influence the design and iteration process as avenues of exploration.
 F.i chart inversion, multimodal network projection.
 In cases where a data visualization is for the purpose of understanding a system, strive to represent that system rather than the easier to measure proxies of that system.
 This means more network diagrams and fewer bar charts.

 Descriptively: Annotations present whenever possible, and preferred over interactivity, which is spotty.
 Labels are descriptive and aware of how they magnify or occlude the data.
 Axis elements must be treated as data visualization and open to interactivity, robust styling and smart labels.

 What does your chart say that you didn’t intend?

 All charts say things their creators intend and many say things that were not intended.
 This is especially true when charts are shown to audiences their creators did not predict.
-By being more explicit in our own understanding of what charts say and how we can systematically describe what they say, we can grow more capable of using the channels available in that expression to our advantage.
+By being more explicit in our own understanding of what charts say.
+How we can systematically describe what they say, we can grow more capable of using the channels available in that expression to our advantage.
 Otherwise, we risk putting a chart into the world that might damage or disrupt the communication we intended to improve.